devchallenges-io/curriculum/3-javascript/1-javascript/10-js-dom-and-events.md

 - Remove event listeners when they are no longer needed, particularly for detached DOM elements.
 - Be mindful of closures and references that may inadvertently retain objects in memory.
 - Employ tools such as browser developer tools to monitor memory usage and detect leaks.

-By embracing these practices, you establish a solid foundation for writing robust, efficient JavaScript applications.

 ## Conclusion